VictorTaelin/Interaction-Type-Theory/README.md

 ![](images/pair_example.jpeg)

-The idea is that, by encoding the usual constructors of type theory, we can use InTT as a logical framework capable of dependent type checking.
+Since these rules respect coherence, one can "extend" InTT with pairs without changing the core system.
+In the same way, by encoding the usual constructors of type theory, we can use InTT as a logical framework capable of dependent type checking.
 This system could be used as the core compilation target of a traditional type-checker, or as a more natural structure for program synthesis and symbolic reasoning.

 ![](images/page_2.jpg)

 Below are some encodings of important λ-calculus terms:

 ![](images/page_1.jpg)

+This "encoding-based" approach is flexible and powerful, as it gives InTT users the ability to use features that weren't present on the original formulation of the theory.
+For example, self-types, an important primitive discovered by Aaron Stump, which allows for inductive reasoning on λ-encodings, and even quotient types - both of which aren't expressive on CoC - can be encoded.